Thayjes/Traffic-Sign-Classifier/writeup_template.md

 I decided to generate additional data because my initial model was overfitting the data.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques :
+1. Translation: This involved translating each image by a small distance between (-1.5 and 1.5 pixels) in both the x and y directions.
+2. Perpsective Transform: Each image was warped using a perspective transform.
+This made the network more robust to the images from various angles.
+3. Rotation: Finally, the image was rotated by a small angle between (-15 and 15 degrees).
+This data augmentation allows the network to generalize better to various traffic signs.
+Finally, the data was augmented based on the sample count of each label.
+So labels with lower sample count had more images augment to them.
+This ensured that the network was exposed to enough samples of each class.

 Here is an example of an original image and an augmented image: